 In determining whether to provide guaranteed remuneration, the relevant Governing Body will have regard to the individual's qualifications and experience, the need for an individual with such experience to be recruited and the likely impact on the wider Group.
 In exceptional circumstances, the Group may offer key members of staff a one-off retention award.
 Any decision to offer such a payment to Remuneration Code Staff must be notified to the FCA and will only be made on prudential grounds in the context of a major restructuring.

-Any award of guaranteed variable remuneration will also be subject to malus and clawback.
+All forms of variable remuneration, including guaranteed awards, are subject to malus and clawback.

 Payments Related to Early Termination